Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_purchases.md

-# Use Case Descriptions Management of Shopping
+# Use Case Descriptions Management of Purchases

 ## Create Product Entry